filecoin-project/lotus-docs/content/en/docs/storage-providers/seal-workers.md

 The Unseal task has the same resource use as the PreCommit1 task.

+Note that the default (and custom) configurations in the task resource table can be overridden using environmental variables.
+See

 ### Resource windows

 The scheduler uses the concept of resource windows to prevent resource starvation of tasks requiring larger amounts of resources by tasks with smaller resource requirements.